ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

-It is also possible that it will be annoying to Census Bureau if we have realistic SSN values, even if they are randomly generated, and we may wish to change to numeric format for this to a synthetic SSN-like (SSSN) value
+It is also possible that it will be annoying to Census Bureau if we have realistic SSN values, even if they are randomly generated, and we may wish to change to numeric format for this to a simulated SSN-like (SSSN) value